apache/accumulo-website/_docs-2/configuration/overview.md

 * `config -ns <NAMESPACE>` - view configuration for a specific namespace
 * `config -t <TABLE>` - view configuration for a specific table

-Below is example shell output from viewing configuration for the table `foo`.
-Please note how `table.compaction.major.ratio` is set in multiple locations but the value `1.6` set in the `table` scope is used as it has the highest precedence.
+Below is an example shell output from viewing configuration for the table `foo`.
+Please note how `table.compaction.major.ratio` is set in multiple locations but, the value `1.6` set in the `table` scope, is used as it has the highest precedence.

 ```
 root@accumulo-instance> config -t foo